-- 3.1 There is a requirement under Section 71 of the Planning (Listed Building and Conservation Areas) Act 1990 for the local authority to consult the local community about any management proposals for conservation areas. - 3.2 A draft version of this document is published for public consultation.
-The Council seeks to consult those with an interest in the subjects covered by the document.
-Details of the consultation will be sent to all local heritage and community groups and efforts will be made to reach a wider audience through local media and the respective councils' websites.
-Partnership working with Braunstone Town Council will be a key focus.
-A public display relating to the draft Management Plan will be arranged.
-Responses received will help to shape the final version.
+- 3.1 There is a requirement under Section 71 of the Planning (Listed Building and Conservation Areas) Act 1990 for the local authority to consult the local community about any management proposals for conservation areas. - 3.2 A draft version of the document was published for public consultation in 2024.
+The Council sought to consult those with an interest in the subjects covered by the document.
+Details of the consultation were sent to all local heritage and community groups and efforts were made to reach a wider audience through local media and the respective councils' websites.
+Partnership working with Braunstone Town Council was a key focus.
+A public display relating to the draft Management Plan was arranged.
+Responses received helped to shape the final version.
 Following adoption of the Management Plan, the local authorities will endeavour to consult on any relevant changes in their respective administrative areas with each other.